HomeMy WebLinkAbout1936-05-19 492

 out what the land damages would amount to and compare

-cost of the underpass before doing
+it with the estimated cost of the underpass before doing

-anything further on the matter,
+anything fubther on the matter.

 Mr. Raymond stated that Mr. Harold B. Needham of

-Fern Street informed him
+Fern Street informed him that the Town improped the

 portion of Independence Road that comes down from the hill